secretflow/secretflow/docs/developer/algorithm/mix_lr.md

 ## Partitioning

-The data will be partitioned into serveral vertical partitions firstly as follows.
+The data will be partitioned into several vertical partitions firstly as follows.

 <img alt="mix_partition.png" src="resources/mix_partitioned.png" width="500">